 So how do we do it?
 First and foremost, with time spent in meditation.
 A brain in constant analysis or high alert mode is not a coherent brain.
 We have all read or been told about the benefits of meditation, but do you know how exponentially transformative the effects are through daily practice?
 I didn’t.

 Prior to the workshop I tried the prescribed meditations and my inner whirling dervish kicked and bucked like a wild bronco.
 My analytical side didn’t have enough personal evidence to inspire or motivate me to continue and my body cunningly convinced me not to bother.

 What I discovered is that underneath our jumping thoughts and pinball-like worry lies not only our aching or yearning, but our truth.
 On the other side of our churning discontentment lies peace.
-In the power of the present, we can create a new future.
+In the power of the present moment, we can create a new future.

 If you think this is all too dry or not worth the effort, au contraire mon frere.
-Dr. Joe had us do one of the rehearsals (like visualization) for something playful and fun; he’s a strong proponent of using these tools for light and joyful little happenstances.
+Dr. Joe had us do one of the rehearsals (visualization) for something playful and fun; he’s a strong proponent of using these tools for light and joyful little happenstances.

 Over 200 people attended the workshop, most with a profound commitment to bring about freedom within to create change without.
-I believe most left with renewed hope and all left with a ladder to climb out of whatever pit, shallow or deep, that they want to rise above.
+I believe most left with renewed hope and all left with a ladder to climb out of whatever pit—shallow or deep—that they wanted to rise above.

 What if … we all made quiet meditation each day a priority in order to heal our inner worlds instead of allowing our outer worlds to dictate our states of mind?

-What if … the great paradox is that if we could fall in love with life and with ourselves first before we see our dreams show up—and live in gratitude—we could find a little slice of heaven while on earth?
+What if … the great paradox is that if we could fall in love with life and with ourselves first before we see our dreams show up—plus live in gratitude—we could find a little slice of heaven while on Earth?

 What if … this is the science behind what Jesus and Buddha taught?